mattermost/docs/source/administration/config-settings.rst

 Amazon S3 Region
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The AWS region you selected when creating your S3 bucket.
 If no region is set, Mattermost attempts to get the appropriate region from AWS and sets it to ``"us-east-1"`` if none is found.
-For Minio or Digital Ocean Spaces, leave this setting empty.
+For MinIO or Digital Ocean Spaces, leave this setting empty.

 +-------------------------+-----------------------------------------------------+
 | ``config.json`` setting | ``AmazonS3Region``                                  |